 If you do not gain the standard the first time, you may be given another chance where this is possible.
 Your teacher will send you your result and information on how to have another go.

 If you submit your work and there is a minor error you can fix, you may be offered a resubmission opportunity.
 If your teacher helps you or sends you extra work you may be able to complete a further assessment opportunity.

 Contact your teacher if you want to talk this through.
 This is important and can help you achieve your goals.
 Lots of students are successful the second time.

 WHAT ARE MY RESPONSIBILITIES?

-- The work you send in for assessment must be your own. - When you enrolled at Te Kura you signed a declaration to guarantee that the work you send in is your own work. - When you complete an assessment activity you (and sometimes your supervisor) need to sign the authentication statement on the cover sheet. - Some standards require all planning, scoping, early drafts and final drafts to be included for assessment.
-If you sign a declaration for work that is not your own you will be notified that your assessment for this standard is invalid.
+- $\boldsymbol{\cdot}$ The work you send in for assessment must be your own. - When you enrolled at Te Kura you signed a declaration to guarantee that the work you send in is your own work. - When you start a new course in OTLE, you and your supervisor must sign an authentication statement and submit it before any assessment work can be completed. - When you complete an assessment activity you (and sometimes your supervisor) need to declare you have completed the work yourself. - Some standards require all planning, scoping, early drafts and final drafts to be included for assessment.

+If you sign a declaration for work that is not your own you will be notified that your assessment for this standard is invalid and given the grade Not Achieved.
 You may be refused the opportunity to be assessed for this standard.

+NATIONAL CERTIFICATES OF EDUCATIONAL ACHIEVEMENT (NCEA)

-National Certificate of Educational Achievement (NCEA) Level 1 When you have gained 80 credits, including a literacy and numeracy requirement, you will be awarded NCEA Level 1.
+National Certificate of Educational Achievement (NCEA) Level 1

+When you have gained 80 credits, including a literacy and numeracy requirement, you will be awarded NCEA Level 1.
 These credits can be made up of unit standards and achievement standards.

 Credits are gained by studying your usual school subjects.
 These credits can be at level 1 or above.

-NCEA Level 1 Literacy and Numeracy Literacy requirement - Minimum of 10 credits through Either Unit standards Package of three literacy unit standards (all three required).
+NCEA Level 1 Literacy and Numeracy

+Literacy requirement - Minimum of 10 credits through Either Unit standards Package of three literacy unit standards (all three required).
 Or Achievement standards Specified achievement standards available through a range of subjects.

 Numeracy requirement - Minimum of 10 credits through Either Unit standards Package of three numeracy unit standards (all three required).
-Or Achievement standards Specified achievement standards available through a range of subjects.
+Or Specified achievement standards available through a range of subjects.

 At Te Kura you can meet the 10 credit requirement by achieving specified achievement standards through a range of subjects - check with your teacher which achievement standards count.
 The packages of three literacy/numeracy unit standards are also available at Te Kura.

-You can find more information on these literacy and numeracy requirements from the NZQA website. www.nzqa.govt.nz/qualifications-standards/qualifications/ncea/subjects/literacy-and-numeracy/level-1-requirements/
+To see a full list of the literacy and numeracy standards offered by Te Kura see www.tekura.school.nz/information-for-schools/qualifications-information/ and find the standard list for the current calendar year.

-National Certificate of Educational Achievement (NCEA) Level 2 To gain NCEA Level 2, you must have:
+National Certificate of Educational Achievement (NCEA) Level 2

+To gain NCEA Level 2, you must have:

-- · 80 credits - · 60 of these must be from standards at level 2 or above - 20 credits may have already been counted for level 1 and still count for a level 2 certificate - met the NCEA Level 1 Literacy and Numeracy requirement.
+- · 80 credits - · 60 of these must be from standards at level 2 or above - 20 credits may have already been counted for level 1 and still count for a level 2 certificate - · met the NCEA Level 1 Literacy and Numeracy requirement.

-National Certificate of Educational Achievement (NCEA) Level 3 To gain NCEA Level 3, you must have:
+National Certificate of Educational Achievement (NCEA) Level 3

+To gain NCEA Level 3, you must have: